Free Mold and Pest Inspections with Home Inspection

 Call Michigan Asbestos Inspection and Testing services today for a no-cost phone consultation if you suspect Asbestos in your home (separate fees for inspection and testing service).
 I will confirm by sampling the suspected Asbestos containing materials and provide a written report with photos, asbestos testing results, and recommendation for Asbestos remediation or removal if required.

-Turn around time for Asbestos testing is within 48 hours after the Lab completes the analysis.
+Turnaround time for Asbestos testing is within 48 hours after the Lab completes the analysis.
 Bundle Asbestos testing services with home inspection for additional savings.
-Abestos Inspector adheres to EPA's Asbestos Hazard Emergency Response Act 40 CFR Part 763-Subpart E.
+Asbestos Inspector adheres to EPA's Asbestos Hazard Emergency Response Act 40 CFR Part 763-Subpart E.

-Michigan Accredidated Asbestors Inspector #A59084, providing Asbestos Testing and Inspection since 2007 to Belleville, Canton, Plymouth, Novi, Northville, Livonia, Westland, Wayne, and Ypsilanti MI for residential Mold Testing and inspection.
+Michigan Accredited Asbestos Inspector #A59084, providing Asbestos Testing and Inspection since 2007 to Belleville, Canton, Plymouth, Novi, Northville, Livonia, Westland, Wayne, and Ypsilanti MI for residential Mold Testing and inspection.

 Attic vermiculite insulation is a known asbestos containing material.

 Asbestos is a mineral fibers that was added to a variety of home products like insulation, floor tiles, acoustic ceiling tiles, and more to strengthen them and to provide heat insulation and fire resistance.
 You can only identify the fibers by asbestos testing with a special type of microscope.
 The asbestos fibers are so small you can't see them but the danger is they can easily be inhaled and embed into our lungs without knowing.